 More mess, less burden

-There’s more mess and admin and washing times infinity.
-My youngest only recently decided that she’d stay in her own bed all night to a chorus of Hallelujah.
+As the kids get older, there’s more mess and admin and washing times infinity.
+My youngest took a decade to decide that she’d stay in her own bed all night to a chorus of Hallelujah.
 All three still haven’t learned how to say please or thank you and I’m still wondering why they all think they can step over the towel on the floor rather than pick it up, but… it’s not harder.

 It ain’t easy, it’s just not harder